swamig/react-dropdown-button/README.md

  * [react-button](http://github.com/zippyui/react-button)
  * [react-menus](http://github.com/zippyui/react-menus)

 It smartly places the drop-down menu to fit into the document.
 You can customize how the menu is aligned to the button.
-With one function, you can get a click in the menu at any nesting level.
+With one function, you can respond to a click in the menu at any nesting level.

 Worth trying out, [see the demo page](http://zippyui.github.io/react-dropdown-button/).